Finding opportunity in times of uncertainty

 Although our economy is likely to be impacted negatively if the US goes into recession, one can argue that domestic assets should rebound when risk appetite returns to global capital markets.

-Emerging markets should do well as the dollar should weaken and capital flows back to emerging markets - positive news for most investors in South African assets.
+Emerging markets should do well as the dollar should weaken and capital flow back to emerging markets – positive news for most investors in South African assets.

 The pending Moody’s downgrade is a major source of worry for investors.
 However, depressed market levels and five-year credit default swaps (the cost of insuring debt) indicate that a downgrade is already priced in.